usebedrock/bedrock2-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.

+## Install the CLI

+First, install the CLI: `npm install -g @angular/cli`.
+This gives you access to the ng command in your terminal.

 ## Install node modules

-First, install the node modules: `npm install`
+Install the node modules: `npm install`

 ## Development server